AElfProject/AElf/docs/sdk/javascript/js-sdk.md

     })()
     ```

-6. Change node endpoint by using `aelf.setProvider`
+6. Change the node endpoint by using `aelf.setProvider`

     ```javascript
     import AElf from 'aelf-sdk';